Charline Boente, MD, MS, started a career as an engineer at a large wastewater system in California before deciding to pursue her medical degree.

 She works daily out of Riley Hospital for Children at IU Health as a pediatric ophthalmologist.
 She also sees patients at the Sidney & Lois Eskenazi Hospital and IU Health Methodist Hospital.

-Boente's clinical and surgical practice encompasses various eye conditions, including strabismus, cataracts, glaucoma, abusive head trauma and optic nerve abnormalities.
+Boente's clinical and surgical practice encompasses various eye conditions, including strabismus, cataracts, glaucoma, optic nerve abnormalities, anterior segment anomalies, and neurotrophic keratopathy.
 She performs weekly retinopathy of prematurity exams.

 Boente is listed as an investigator on several clinical trials through the Pediatric Eye Disease Investigator Group (PEDIG).